Dallos: Release

-In 1991, Celebrity Home Entertainment released the Toho English dub of Dallos Special on VHS under the title Battle for Moon Station Dallos but censored.
+In 1991, Celebrity Home Entertainment released the Toho English dub of Dallos Special on VHS under the title Battle for Moon Station Dallos, but it was censored.
 This feature version was later reissued in 1995 by Best Film and Video Corp simply titled Dallos.
+Despite this, this Special was dubbed in its entirety, since in the complete Spanish dub, shouts in English can be heard, which are not present in this censored version.
 Discotek Media released the OVA series in uncut form on DVD in 2014.
 The streaming platform Crunchyroll added the OVA series to its catalog in May 2015.
 On August 3, 2024, Discotek announced a Blu-ray release of the OVA to be released in September 2024.

 In Spain, it was distributed, licensed, and dubbed onto VHS format by Chiqui Video during the 1980s.